Council house

 A council house, corporation house or council flat is a form of British public housing built by local authorities.
-A council estate is a building complex containing a number of council houses and other amenities like schools and shops.
-Construction took place mainly from 1919 to 1980s, as a result of the Housing Act 1919.
+A council estate is a building complex containing a number of council houses and other amenities like schools and shops (though not to be confused with the more general term housing estate).
+Construction took place mainly from 1919 to the 1980s, as a result of the Housing Act 1919.
 Though more council houses have been built since then, fewer have been built in recent years.
-Local design variations exist, however all followed local authority building standards.
-The Housing Acts of 1985 and 1988 facilitated the transfer of council housing to not-for-profit housing associations with access to private finance, and these new housing associations became the providers of most new public-sector housing.
+Local design variations exist; however, all followed local authority building standards.
+The Housing Act 1985 and the Housing Act 1988 facilitated the transfer of council housing to not-for-profit housing associations with access to private finance, and these new housing associations became the providers of most new public-sector housing.
 The characterisation of council houses as 'problem places' was key for leading this movement of transferring public housing stock to the private arena.
 By 2003, 36.5% of the social rented housing stock was held by housing associations.

 History

 House design in the United Kingdom is defined by a series of Housing Acts, and public housing house design is defined by government-directed guidelines and central governments' relationship with local authorities.
 From the first interventions in the Public Health Act 1875 (38 & 39 Vict. c.
 55) to the Housing of the Working Classes Act 1900, council houses could be general housing for the working class, general housing, part of slum clearance programmes or just homes provided for the most needy.
 They could be funded directly by local councils, through central government incentive or by revenue obtained when other houses were sold.
 Increasingly, they have been transferred through the instrument of housing associations into the private sector.

-An early use of the new powers was in Bath, where 36 new houses named Lampard's Buildings were built in 1900 on the compulsory purchased site of a row of rat infested cottages.
+An early use of the new powers was in Bath, where 36 new houses named Lampard's Buildings were built in 1900 on the compulsorily purchased site of a row of rat-infested cottages.